AnushaChaluvadi/anusha-Documents/Sprint-prepatation-checklist in github.md

         don't split the video less than 9 to 10 minutes
         don't split the video more than15 minutes
         4. List out the timestamps and split the video into small parts based on that timestamps
-        5. After split the video we need to upload those videos to vimeo
+        5. After splitting the video we need to upload those videos to vimeo
-        after uploading take the url and upload to tracker sheet in i column(vimeo url)
+        after uploading take the url and upload to the  tracker sheet in i columnVimeoo url)
-        here the project ttracker sheet
+        Here is  the project tracker sheet
         [![](https://developers.google.com/drive/images/drive_icon.png)https://docs.google.com/spreadsheets/d/1sAx3348j7V4cIp_t-9viMVPcN-XfYhjxV_vGhwpv2NY/edit#gid=0](https://docs.google.com/spreadsheets/d/1sAx3348j7V4cIp_t-9viMVPcN-XfYhjxV_vGhwpv2NY/edit#gid=0)
         **RESTRICTED CONTENT**